TutajITeraz/vipy3/README.md

 * FOR pass args to exe function, get iter, get last element
 * reimplement pytorch nodes
 * more input types
+* FOR2 gen code
+* FOR2 get all args

 High (engine) priority:
 -----------------------